CodeKarno/ReadMeTest/README.md

 * [Default.aspx](./CS/WebSite/Default.aspx) (VB: [Default.aspx](./VB/WebSite/Default.aspx))
 * [Default.aspx.cs](./CS/WebSite/Default.aspx.cs) (VB: [Default.aspx.cs](./VB/WebSite/Default.aspx.cs))
 <!-- default file list end -->
-# BootstrapGridView  - Batch Edit - How to initialize ComboBox column on a row basis.
+# BootstrapGridView  - Batch Edit - How to initialize a ComboBox column based on a row.

 By default, the grid binds each ComboBox column to the full data source.
 This can cause performance problems in some situations.
 To avoid them, you can use the EditItemTemplate and initialize each route, as shown in this sample.
-A similar approach is demonstrated in [ASPxGridView - Batch editing - How to use the EditItemTemplate](https://www.devexpress.com/Support/Center/Question/Details/T618940/aspxgridview-batch-editing-how-to-use-edititemtemplate) example
+A similar approach is demonstrated in the [ASPxGridView - Batch editing - How to use the EditItemTemplate](https://www.devexpress.com/Support/Center/Question/Details/T618940/aspxgridview-batch-editing-how-to-use-edititemtemplate) example.

-><b>NOTE:</b> The following code is written for BootstrapGridView, but you can also use it with an ASPxGridView, if you make the appropriate changes.
-The general approach does not change.
+><b>NOTE:</b> The following code is written for BootstrapGridView, but you can also use it with ASPxGridView, if you make corresponding changes.
+The general approach will not change.

 Since your grid will use column settings for the **View mode** and BootstrapComboBox settings for the **Edit mode**, they should be configured **separately**.